 How Window Dressing Works

 Let’s start with the basics of how all window dressing works.
 Every quarter, funds provide a report that includes the performance and holdings of that fund.
 This report is a snapshot of the portfolio at the end of a reporting period.
-The report does not contain a list of all the holdings the fund has had throughout the reporting period.
+The information does not contain a list of all the holdings the fund has had throughout the reporting period.

-Right before reporting performance, portfolio managers may adjust the holdings to make the fund look better.
+Before reporting performance, portfolio managers may adjust the holdings to make the fund look better.
 Since these reports include the assets in a fund but are not required to disclose when those holdings were bought or sold, investors may draw incorrect conclusions about the fund.

 How Window Dressing Makes a Portfolio Manager Look Better

 Portfolio managers engage in window dressing because it makes them look better, at least in the short term.
 But how and why does window dressing make a fund look good?
 Window dressing is often described as buying well-performing stocks and selling weak-performing stocks.
 While this is sometimes the case, there are also other ways portfolio managers may engage in window dressing.
 Let’s look at each of the primary forms of window dressing since understanding each can make them easier to spot.

 A fund often reports its top 10 or 25 holdings (the holdings with the most weight).
 These top holdings are often a key component in reviewing a fund, even if their total percentage of the fund is relatively low.
 Let’s say a portfolio manager has a few holdings in the portfolio that have done quite well, but the fund does not have a high enough percentage of these holdings for them to make the top holdings list.
 As the reporting period comes to a close, the portfolio manager could purchase more of these holdings, so they end up in the top holdings list, making it appear that the portfolio manager had included a high percentage of stocks that performed well.